svmhub/NutriClass-Food-Classification-Using-Nutritional-Data/README.md

 ### STEP 3: Install all the packages in the requiremets.txt file using pip package installer.

-### STEP 4: Set up the virtual environment as follows,
+### STEP 4: Set up the virtual environment, where you keep all the downloaded files folder as follows,

   python -m venv venv
   source venv/bin/activate